 A: Yes, I delivered lectures on the general situation and tried to make them see things in their true perspective.
-In taci, it was more in the nature of advice.
+In fact, it was more in the nature of advice.

-Q: Had you made yourself familiar with the provisions of

-the Rowlatt Act?
+Q: Had you made yourself familiar with the provisions of the Rowlatt Act?

 A: I would not have been an authority on that.
-But the main point of my lectures was to show that there was really no great hardship in passing the Rowlatt Act, and that whatever nardship it involved, did not justify the action (disturbance) which took place.
+But the main point of my lectures was to show that there was really no great hardship in passing the Rowlatt Act, and that whatever hardship it involved, did not justify the action (disturbance) which took place.

-Generally you discussed the Rowlatt Act with a view to removing the suspicion as to the provisions that had arisen in the people's mind owing to the rumours?
-A: Yes that was sotance of one of the pleaders?
+Q: Generally you discussed the Rowlatt Act with a view to removing the suspicion as to the provisions that had arisen in the people's mind owing to the rumours?
+A: Yes that was so

-.Q: I think that at one of your lectures you had the assis-
+Q: I think that at one of your lectures you had the assistance of one of the pleaders?

-- A: Yes.
-When I finished my lecture I asked Maulvi Ghulam Mohiuddin to make a few remarks. - Q: Do you know why he was arrested?
-A: I understand he was arrested without any charge being made against him. - O: Did he make a speech according to your satisfaction?
+A: Yes.
+When I finished my lecture I asked Maulvi Ghulam Mohiuddin to make a few remarks.

+Q: Do you know why he was arrested?
+A: I understand he was arrested without any charge being made against him.

+O : Did he make a speech according to your satisfaction ?